-Can I Receive Compensation for Mental Health Issues Brought on by an Unprovoked Dog Bite?
+Can I Receive Compensation for Mental Health Issues by Dog Bite?

 Michigan is a strict liability state for dog bites, and one of the few states that have a specific dog bite law.
 This means the owners or keepers of a dog is held liable for dog bites even without having to prove negligence unless you were trespassing or provoking the dog.
 In addition to physical injuries, the experience can be extremely traumatizing, so it is a good idea to speak to a trusted dog bite attorney at Cochran, Kroll & Associates, P.C., to craft a claim on your behalf for compensation.